Demand for rental assistance in Maricopa County is up. Can aid keep pace with pre-pandemic eviction rate?

 All it took was a missed rent payment and late fees to pile on – a slippery slope to an eviction filing.

-For Natalie Baker, it took months to get a rental assistance application submitted, but it was already too late.
+For Natalie Baker, months went by before a rental assistance application was submitted without issues.
+By then, it was already too late.

 "I’m 57 years old and this never happened in my life," she said, overwhelmed, as she has boxes already packed.